a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Select a file icon.
 File > Rename....
 Press OK without changing the name.
 Verify that the dialog is dismissed and the icon doesn't change.
 * Launch DeskTop.
 Select a volume icon.
 File > Rename....
 Enter a unique name, hit OK.
 Verify that the icon updates with the new name.
 * Launch DeskTop.
 Select a volume icon.
 File > Rename....
 Press OK without changing the name.
 Verify that the dialog is dismissed and the icon doesn't change.

 * Launch DeskTop.
 Select an AppleWorks file icon.
 File > Rename..., and specify a name using a mix of uppercase and lowercase.
 Click OK.
 Close the containing window and re-open it.
 Verify that the filename case is retained.
+* Launch DeskTop.
+Select an AppleWorks file icon.
+File > Duplicate..., and specify a name using a mix of uppercase and lowercase.
+Click OK.
+Close the containing window and re-open it.
+Verify that the filename case is retained.

 * File > Get Info a file.
 * File > Get Info a volume.